solana-developers/solana-cookbook/docs/integrations/orao-vrf.md

 There are two SDKs available:

-1.  [`orao-solana-vrf`](https://docs.rs/orao-solana-vrf) crate – the code bellow is based on this Rust SDK.
+1. The [`orao-solana-vrf`](https://docs.rs/orao-solana-vrf) crate – the code bellow is based on this Rust SDK.
-2. JS SDK – JavaScript SDK, as well as the source code of the Rust SDK, is available in the public repository on GitHub [`solana-vrf`](https://github.com/orao-network/solana-vrf).
+2. The JS SDK – JavaScript SDK, as well as the source code of the Rust SDK, is available in the public repository on GitHub [`solana-vrf`](https://github.com/orao-network/solana-vrf).
 All tests within this repo are based on the JavaScript SDK.

-## Anatomy of a randomness request.
+## Anatomy of a randomness request

 The [`RandomnessRequest`][1] structure is used to store the requested randomness: